SOUNDWALKS

 Mushrooms Stories and Field Recordings

-I don’t identify as human, not only but also because of the man in the word, the mankind, I am not feeling connected to.
+I don’t identify as human, not only because of the man in the word, mankind, I am not feeling connected to.

-I don’t identify as human not only, but also because a woman seems to be narrated here as a derivative of the man, also in the human.
+I don’t identify as human, not only, but also because a woman seems to be narrated here as a derivative of the man, but also as the human.

 I don’t identify as human, even if the oldest root of the word connects it broadly to bodies of the earth, earthlings.

-I don’t identify as human because it is this notion which at large has been used to legitimate the subordination of what since European enlightenment is referred to as nature under the will of the human.
+I don’t identify as human because it is this notion that, at large, has been used to legitimate the subordination of what, since the European Enlightenment, is referred to as nature under the will of the human.

-I don’t identify as human, as this term is used to mark an imaginary demarkation line between human bodies and other earth bodies.
+I don’t identify as human, as this term is used to mark an imaginary demarcation line between human bodies and other earth bodies.

 I don’t identify as human, because the focus on human bodies has helped to neglect other than human bodies as a general public.